MicrosoftDocs/memdocs/memdocs/autopilot/tutorial/includes/technician-flow.md

    > - Windows 10: To show details, next to the appropriate phase select **Show details**.
 To hide the details, next to the appropriate phase select **Hide details**.
    > - Windows 11: To show details, next to the appropriate phase select **∨**.
 To hide the details, next to the appropriate phase select **∧**.

-1. Once the provisioning process completes, a status screen is displayed showing whether the provisioning process either succeeded of failed:
+1. Once **Device setup** and the device ESP process completes, a status screen is displayed showing whether the provisioning process either succeeded of failed:

-   - If the pre-provisioning process completes successfully, a success status screen appears with information about the deployment, including the same details presented previously.
-For example, organization name, Autopilot deployment profile name, QR code (Windows 10 only), and if applicable, assigned user.
-The elapsed time of the provisioning process is also provided.
+   - If the pre-provisioning process completes successfully, a success status screen appears with information about the deployment, including the previously presented information of organization name, Autopilot deployment profile name, QR code (Windows 10 only), and if applicable, assigned user The elapsed time of the provisioning process is also provided.

       Select **Reseal** to shut down the device.
 At that point, the device can be delivered to the end-user.